-- 1. Assist us in complying with the Conflict Minerals Rule, by providing us, from time to time, with written certifications and other information concerning the origin of 3TG included in products and/or components supplied to the Company; - 2.
+- 1. Assist us in complying with the Conflict Minerals Rule, by providing us, upon request, with written certifications and other information concerning the origin of 3TG included in products and/or components supplied to the Company; - 2.
 Implement appropriate recordkeeping, so that they are able to provide us with the foregoing information; - 3.
 Source 3TG from sources that do not support conflict and, where practicable, source 3TG from smelters and refiners that are certified as "conflict free" or the equivalent by an independent third party; and - 4.
 Have adequate and appropriate compliance programs in place.

-We do not support embargos of 3TG from the Covered Countries.
+We do not support embargos of responsibly sourced 3TG from the Covered Countries or other conflict-affected and high-risk areas.